rohan-paul/Awesome-JavaScript-Interviews/README.md

 - [what-is-thunk-in-programming](Redux/redux-thunk-what-is-thunk-in-programming.md)
 - [What is Store](Redux/Store.md)

-## Most common Fundamental Angular Interview Topics & Questions
+## Most common Angular Interview Topics & Questions

 (along with explanations - Links are across this whole Repository)